Gouldilocks/Canvas-Grading-Script/README.md

 # Christian Gould's Java Grading Script

 ## Recent Updates
+### MAJOR UPDATE VER 3.0 - October 11, 2022
+- Update to make the script far more python-dependent instead of shell-dependent
+- Update to make the script more user-friendly
+- Update to make the script more robust
+- Update to make the script more extensible, with the addition of a helper function class
+- Update to how the script handles the grading of the homeworks, moving away from expect scripts and instead to direct user input
+  - This choice was made because expect scripts were always buggy and didn't quite work as expected all the time
+- Update to how the script gets the courses, taking an avenue that is far easier to do without code.
+The names are taken straight from canvas and can be entered in the helperFunctions file

 ### UPDATE VER 2.2 - NOVEMBER 8, 2021
 - Update for support for Lab 5 grading